Bless-04/Roblox_Sharp/README.md

 ├── Abstraction/            # namepsace for base classes and interfaces that models inherit from to keep consistency ├── Endpoints/              # namespace where static Endpoint classes are
-│   ├── Endpoints.Enums/    # folder for holding Endpoint based enums; same namespace as Endpoints ├── Models/                 # Json response models
-│   ├── Models.Internal/    # Internals Models for specific requests; same namespace as Models but everything is internal │   ├── JsonConverters/     # Json converter models
+│   ├── Endpoints.Enums/    # folder for holding Endpoint based enums; same namespace as Endpoints ├── Models/                 # models used to deserialize the json responses │   ├── Models.Internal/    # Internals Models for specific requests; same namespace as Models but everything is internal │   ├── JsonConverters/     # Json converter models
 │   ├── v1/                 # Models for v1 endpoints